IvanIsCoding/ResuLLMe/README.md

 ## 🚀 Concept

-ResuLLMe is a prototype that uses Large Language Models (LLMs) to tailor résumés.
+ResuLLMe is an app that uses Large Language Models (LLMs) to tailor résumés.
 It's goal is to enhance résumés to help candidates avoid common mistakes that occur while applying for jobs.
 It is like a smart career advisor to check your résumé.

 You can use ResuLLMe live at [https://resullme.streamlit.app/](https://resullme.streamlit.app/).